Clean and nourishing formula

 Ingredient Quality: Acids and minerals to control odor

-The Deodorant works in two ways: A blend of lactic and mandelic acids work to neutralize odor, while a multi-mineral blend of silica, zinc, and kaolin clay work to absorb wetness from sweat and keep you dry.
+The Deodorant works in two ways: A blend of lactic and mandelic acids is thought to help neutralize odor, while a multi-mineral blend of silica, zinc, and kaolin clay works to absorb wetness from sweat and keep you dry.
 All of these ingredients appear near the beginning to the middle of the ingredient list, meaning they are present in an effective concentration.
 The product is also clean by Byrdie’s standards and uses sustainably harvested ingredients wherever feasible.

 Odor Protection: Perfect for everyday use